f20/power-models/README.md

 Step 1.
 Set-up a Perl 5 development environment.
 ------------------------------------------------

-You need a terminal or console interface, and Perl 5 (v5.8.8 or later).
+You need a terminal interface, and Perl 5 (preferably v5.10 or later, but most of the code is compatible with v5.8.8).

 This is normally easy to set-up on desktop and server computing platforms:
 * On Apple macOS, the built-in Terminal.app and Perl 5 installations are good.